What you need to know

 • Infliximab (IV): 5 mg/kg at 0, 2, 6 weeks, then every 8 weeks

-• Monitoring: Reinforce standard infection screening and immunization update
+• Monitoring: Standard infection screening and vaccine update

-• ECCO Note: Combine with immunomodulators to reduce immunogenicity; watch for infection risk.
+• ECCO Note: Combine with immunomodulators to cut immunogenicity; infection risk rises.

 Anti‑Integrin (Vedolizumab)